 The symptoms for postpartum depression are different for every woman but may include:

-If your symptoms persist for more than two weeks, become more severe or interfere with activities of daily living, call your doctor.
-There are programs available for treatment of postpartum depression/anxiety, including medical care, support groups and individual counseling.
+If your symptoms persist for more than two weeks and become more severe or interfere with activities of daily living, call your doctor.
+There are programs available for treatment of postpartum depression/anxiety including medical care, support groups and individual counseling.
 Don’t hesitate to ask for help.
 Chronic, untreated mood disorders can negatively affect every relationship and even can be life-threatening.

 Remember, you are not alone.
 You are not to blame.
 Your experience is real, and help is available.
 The longer you wait for treatment, the harder it is to treat postpartum depression.
 If you don’t like how you are feeling, call your doctor.
 Tell someone.